Story 📖

 3. (Wisdom from Simon Sinek) Life is an infinite game.
 Our lives are finite but life itself is infinite.
 The game of life will continue with us or without us.
 This means that there’s no such thing as winning life or being the best human.
 In an infinite game, the pursuit of becoming better is better than the pursuit of becoming the best.
 And since the pursuit of becoming better is infinite, our potential for growth is infinite.
 Check out this video explanation from Simon for a deeper dive.

 This claim on infinite potential can be disputed but I also like to think about this as more of a mindset.
-It doesn’t matter whether it’s true or not but whether you believe that it is true or not does matter.
+Just like with any belief, believing that something is true has a much massive impact on your psychology, regardless of whether the belief is true or not.
 An Infinite Mindset is an incredibly potent catalyst for growth.
 Equip yourself with an Infinite Mindset.

 This understanding on potential revealed two critical and opposing personal truths.